HowToSD/ComfyUI-Data-Analysis/docs/reference/sns_histogram.md

 # SNS Histogram
 Generates a histogram from a Pandas DataFrame using Seaborn.

+Currently, plotting multiple series of data is not supported.
 For style and palette parameters, refer to [SNS Line Plot documentation](sns_line.md).

 ## Output